EthanC2/bootstrap/README.md

 # Bootstrap
 *Bootstrap* is a collection on scripts for automatically installing all of my common defaults for Debian-based Linux systems.
-It installs and configures the network, firewall, shell, editors, aliases, and more.
-To run, execute `sudo -E ./bootstrap.sh run`.
-To perform a dry run, use `dryrun` isntead of `run`.
+It installs and configures the network, firewall, shell, filesystem, languages, editors, aliases, and more.

+# Execution
+Run: `sudo -E ./bootstrap.sh run`
+Dryrun: `sudo -E ./boostrap.sh dryrun`